-MiSight® 1 day contact lenses are the first and only FDA-approved* soft daily contact lenses to slow the progression of myopia in children age 8-12 at initiation of treatment.
+MiSight® 1 day contact lenses are the first and only FDA-approved* soft daily contact lenses to slow the progression of myopia in children aged 8-12 at the initiation of treatment.
 Click here to learn more about MiSight® 1 day contact lenses!

 Low-dose atropine eye drops

 Atropine is an eye drop that causes the pupil to dilate.
 It is FDA approved for office use at 1%.
 Studies such as the LAMP study have shown evidence supporting the use of low concentrations of atropine to slow the progression of myopia.
 Low dose atropine of 0.025% slowed eye growth by about 30% and 0.05% by about 50% in the LAMP study.
 Side effects of low-dose atropine can include blurry vision up close and light sensitivity, but the LAMP study showed that these symptoms were well tolerated by the participants.